shulhannur/Vehicle-Insurance-Datasets-Classification-Using-K-Means-Algorithm/README.md

-# Vehicle-Insurance-Datasets-Classification-Using-K-Means-Algorithm
+# Vehicle-Insurance-Datasets-Classification-Using-K-Nearest-Neighbor-Algorithm
-Implementation of Python Programming in Vehicle-Insurance Datasets Classification Using K-Means Algorithm
+Implementation of Python Programming in Vehicle-Insurance Datasets Classification Using K-Nearest-Neighbor Algorithm

 WARNING !!!
 THIS PROGRAM IS WRITTEN FOR BAHASA INDONESIA-SPEAKING USERS